What is anemia?

 Anemia is a low level of red blood cells.
 Red blood cells carry oxygen from your lungs to the rest of your body.
-Cancer or cancer treatment is stopping your body from making enough red blood cells, which means that your body tissues are getting less oxygen.
+Cancer or cancer treatment can cause anemia.
+When you don't have enough red blood cells, your body tissues are getting less oxygen.
 This can make you feel weak and tired.

 Your doctor may have prescribed a transfusion of packed red blood cells.
 These are red blood cells that have been taken from blood donated by someone else.
 Getting extra red blood cells can help your blood carry more oxygen to the tissues of your body.
 This can help you feel stronger.

 Your health care team will make sure that the packed red blood cells, also called PRBCs, are the right match for your blood type.

 What do you need to know about epoetin and darbepoetin?

 Your doctor may have prescribed epoetin or darbepoetin because these medicines may help your body make red blood cells.
 It usually takes several weeks before the medicine starts to work.

 The medicine is given as an injection under the skin or into a vein (IV).
 If you miss a dose, take it as soon as you can, unless it is almost time for your next dose.
 If it is almost time for your next dose, then skip the missed dose and get back on your regular schedule.